flapjack/flapjack.io/API.md

 ### POST /contacts
 Deletes all contacts before importing the supplied contacts.

+**Note:** this is changing.
+See the new design under the vapourware section, below.

 **Input JSON Format**
 ```text
 CONTACTS  (array) = [ CONTACT, CONTACT, ...]